 It has been said that the key to sales is painting word pictures, and that the sales agent is the artist.
 If your sales team describes the product or service with little to no creativity, the customer will likely pick up on their lack of enthusiasm and be less likely to buy.

-2. Customers A Need Familiar Structure, Calls Can Be Confusing Sales Processes Can Seem Complex – Help Walk Customers Through the Order Process
+Sales Processes Can Be Complex – Help Walk Customers Through the Order Process

 When a customer goes into a store, they have the ability to ask questions as their items are being rung up by a cashier or sales team member.
 If the customer is ordering online, the shopping cart guides them through the process of ordering, step by step.